 - What are the benefits vs. risks?

-- What are the limitations of magnetic resonance imaging (MR) defecography?
+- What are the limitations of MR defecography?

 Magnetic resonance (MR) defecography is a special type of MR imaging, where images are obtained at various stages of defecation.
 It produces detailed images during a bowel movement and provides information about the structure and function of the rectum and the pelvic floor, a network of muscles that stretches between the pubic bone and spine and the abdominal organs it supports.